 The client also wished to support the motion sensors and smart city solutions by developing an application to control the complete lightning model.

 Enlisted are some of the major challenges we faced while developing this smart system

 - Complexity in understanding the existing system developed using Delphi.

-- Unable to Manage/Communicate with all street lighting units Because they want to understand the nitty-gritty of the applications such as set their on/off timings based on geographical locations, increase/decrease the dim level of every unit/street light based on the necessity of the area and time duration, etc. without traveling and with the ease of managing it from the back office.
+- Unable to manage/communicate with all street lighting units because the client wanted to understand the nitty-gritty of the applications such as set their on/off timings based on geographical locations, increase/decrease the brightness level of every unit/street light based on the necessity of the area and time duration, etc. without traveling and with the ease of managing it from the back office.